Fastest Shed

 Fastest Shed is a motorised shed designed and built by Kevin Nicks of Great Rollright, Chipping Norton, Oxfordshire, United Kingdom.
-The vehicle has been used to break the world land speed record for sheds three times since it was built in 2015, most recently with a speed of 114.7 mph set on 23 September 2018 at Pendine Sands in Wales.
+The vehicle has been used to break the world land speed record for sheds three times since it was built in 2015.
+The most recent record was a speed of 114.7 mph set on 23 September 2018 at Pendine Sands in Wales.

 Design and manufacture

 Kevin Nicks, a mechanic and gardener from Chipping Norton in Oxfordshire, United Kingdom came up with the idea of building the unusual vehicle in 2015, as a way of making use of a broken-down Volkswagen Passat he had in his garden.
 His original focus was to use the Shed for advertising - believing that major organisations would be interested in using a car covered in wood as a replacement for an online marketing strategy.
 Nicks took twelve months to build the steel frame and wooden shiplap bodywork, install the engine and to make the vehicle roadworthy.
-The total expenditure was about £50,000.
+The total expenditure for the vehicle was about £50,000.
 After damaging the engine whilst running Fastest Shed at various speed trials, during which time he set the shed world speed record at 80 mph, Nicks spent another two years and £80,000 fitting Fastest Shed with a new suspension system and a more powerful Audi RS4 engine.
-In May 2018 Nicks broke his own record, achieving a speed of 101.046 mph.
+In May 2018, Nicks broke his own record, achieving a speed of 101.046 mph.